 This course is a forum for special issues and emerging areas of criminal justice.
 It is taught by faculty members and visiting experts in the areas of focus.
 Topics covered (which may change each offering) may include, but are not limited to; Public & Private Security, Victimology, Child Abuse & Neglect, and Organized Crime.
 Prerequisite: Junior status.
-Quarter Credit Hours 4.5 encountered during criminal investigations.
-Topics include advanced topics of forensic pathology, pattern and impression evidence, questioned documents, cyber technology, forensic applications of the social science, and legal and ethical issues in forensic science.
-Prerequisites: LAW3075, LAW4040.
-Quarter Credit Hours 4.5
+Ouarter Credit Hours 4.5